nosarthur/qc101/index.rst

 * :math:`\frac{d}{dt}\mathbf p = R\mathbf p`
 * :math:`A \mathbf x = \lambda \mathbf x`
 * :math:`e^{i\theta} = \cos\theta + i\sin\theta`

+What this book doesn't do:

+* It doesn't teach quantum mechanics systematically.
+* It doesn't describe physical implementations of quantum computers.

 As for notation, I use upper case letter for matrix, bold and lower case letter for vector, and lower case letter for scalars.